Racemuis/epoch-based-covariance-estimates/README.md

 All figures and analyses are standalone files.
 To use them, one can change the `./path/to/file` placeholders with the desired trajectory.

 ### Methods
 To run the analyses that correspond to the _Methods_ Chapter of the thesis, one can run the file `methods/main_moabb_pipeline.py` in a python command line.
 The file is depedent on the local configurations that are set up in `methods/configurations/local_config.yaml`, hence, ensure that this file is filled in.
-Next `main_moabb_pipeline.py` takes 3 arguments:
+Next, `main_moabb_pipeline.py` takes 3 arguments:
 1. The dataset, possible datasets are:
     - spot_single
     - epfl